-Volume pedals can go in almost any place in your signal chain, depending on how you want to use it.
+The best volume pedals can go in almost any place in your guitar pedal order signal chain, depending on how you want to use it.
 Do you want it to be a complete master volume control for your entire rig, effects and all?
 If so, it should be the last pedal in your chain, even after your looper pedal if you don’t want to control the level of different loop layers.
 This is super useful for lowering the volume of your guitar tone, without losing any of the gain or overdrive you may have dialed in.
-If you want to use the volume pedal to strictly change the volume of your guitar, similar to how you would use the volume pot, but easier and with more sensitivity, put it as the first pedal in your chain.
+If you want to use the volume pedal to strictly change the volume of your guitar, similar to how you would use the Volume pot, but easier and with more sensitivity, put it as the first pedal in your chain.

 One of the most common places you’ll find a volume pedal however is in the middle of a board.
 You can use it as a sort of boost or control for your gain stages.
 Once again, you can lower the volume without losing any of your distortion, though this time you can do so without adjusting the volume of your modulation section.
 This helps capture a better portion of the modulation signals, like subtle, quiet reverb and delay trails.

 Expression pedals can essentially go anywhere in your chain, because they are only interacting with one pedal, so if you use a dual volume and expression pedal, simply follow the recommendations above when finding a home for it on your board.
 The same is true for volume/tuner pedals, though there are some occasional volume/wah combination pedals, and those should generally stay at the front of your signal chain, where filters like wah perform best.

 How Are Volume Pedals Typically Used In Guitar-Based Music?